 In addition to scheduled tuition, students at the Royal Academy of Music may participate in the following activities:

-- Master classes with internationally acclaimed musicians. - Interdisciplinary projects. - Chamber music in a rich and professionally challenging study environment. - Good opportunities for working as an accompanist. - and much more.
+- Piano festival and study trips. - Master classes with internationally acclaimed musicians. - Chamber music in a rich and professionally challenging study environment. - and much more.

 2 Course content, individual subjects, and examinations